From the ground

 incident complexity

-What this district had vs. what it took
+What this district had vs. what the fire needed

 Ground defense, first 63 min